(1) SHORT TITLE.—This section may be cited as the “Florida Pawnbroking Act.”

 1. Issuing a notice of noncompliance pursuant to s.
 120.695.

-2. Imposing an administrative fine not to exceed $5,000 for each act which constitutes a violation of this section or a rule or an order.
+2. Imposing an administrative fine in the Class II category pursuant to s.
+570.971 for each act that constitutes a violation of this section, a rule, or an order.

 3. Directing that the pawnbroker cease and desist specified activities.